 -

-Narnia tours are fully guided.
-There is no opportunity to drive the sled.
-On the Great Divide Tour, there is an opportunity to drive with the guide for a portion of the trip home.
+All sleds are guided, but on the Great Divide Tour, there is an opportunity to drive WITH the guide for a portion of the trip home.
+Narnia tours are fully guided with no opportunity to drive the sled.

 -